 Dakin and Merrill Houses are the traditional dormitories on campus.
 Almost all new students live in Dakin or Merrill.
 First year students are often housed in double rooms, though single rooms do outnumber doubles at Hampshire.
 Most halls are co-ed (including the bathrooms); however, some are designated single-sex.
 Each hall has a designated noise level that residents must respect.
 Smoking is not allowed in any of the residences, nor within 25 feet of any building.
 Substance-free halls are available in both dorms.
 In addition, there are single-gender halls, older student halls, identity-based halls, and Living and Learning Communities.

 Dakin and Merrill have laundry facilities and vending machines within the building.
-Student rooms are furnished with a bed frame, an extra-long twin size mattress measuring 80" x 36" (you will receive information about purchasing this size linen in a separate mailing), a built-in closet and bureau, a mirror, a desktop with supporting shelves and drawer units, and a desk chair.
+Student rooms are furnished with a bed frame, an extra-long twin size mattress measuring 80" x 36" (you can purchase this size linen at most bedding retailers), a built-in closet and bureau, a mirror, a desktop with supporting shelves and drawer units, and a desk chair.
 Furniture may not be removed from rooms.

 In Dakin, each hall has one bathroom and a lounge.
 The lounge has a television and refrigerator.
 The number of residents per hall ranges from ten to twelve.